LocalHeroesUK/api-guide/README.md

 * Have a commercial agreement with us regarding the leads you will send
 * Have an understanding of which taxonomies you are subscribed to
 * Have a Partner ID
+* Have a basic understanding of [GraphQL](https://graphql.org/) and [JWT](https://jwt.io/)

-* If you have any questions, please email apiteam@localheroes.com or speak to your Local Heroes account manager.
+If you have any questions, please email apiteam@localheroes.com or speak to your Local Heroes account manager.

 ## Getting started
 * [Create Keys](#create-keys)